Binance Futures prohibited in France? Why and what options?

 dYdX is often presented as a reference for trading of decentralized perpetual contracts .
 Initially launched on Ethereum , the protocol used a layer 2 to offer fast and low cost transactions.
 Since its transition to its own blockchain, dYdX Chain , based on the Cosmos , the protocol works in a even more decentralized way, with a model based on evidence (proof-of-stake) .

 To start trading, simply connect a compatible wallet and supply your dYdX in USDC , the main stablecoin used on the platform.
-Users can then choose their lever , place long or short orders , and access a wide range of crypto pairs while benefiting from the advantages of decentralized finance ( DeFi ) .
+Users can then choose their lever , place long or short orders , and access a wide range of crypto pairs while benefiting from the advantages of decentralized finance (DEFI) .

 dYdX advantages